Simple Vegan Hot Chocolate - dairy and sugar free

-I also discovered last time I made this that a combination of about 1 tbsp carob and 1 tsp cocoa made a lovely mixture but start with small amounts and adjust to your tastes!
+I also discovered last time I made this that a combination of about 1 tablespoon carob and 1 teaspoon cocoa made a lovely mixture but start with small amounts and adjust to your tastes!

 You could use stevia, as I did, or honey or maple syrup (this would make for an interesting flavour variation) or if you find the carob version sweet enough you may not need sweetener at all.

 Top this with coconut whipped cream (or this "faux coconut whipped cream"), real whipped cream (if you are able to eat it), cashew cream or sans cream (which is how I usually enjoy it).
 The possibilities are endless.

 But please, whatever you do enjoy it.

 - Homemade Dairy-Free Milk: If you would like to make your own non-dairy milk, here is Easiest Coconut Milk, Easiest Almond Milk, and Homemade Rice Milk.

 - Carob: Here is a great option for organic carob powder.

 - Homemade Liquid Stevia: If you would like to make your own liquid stevia, see Homemade Liquid Stevia.

 - AIP: Use carob instead of cocoa and use approx. 2 teaspoons maple syrup (read this post for help choosing maple syrup) or honey instead of stevia.

 - THM: For those on the Trim Healthy Mama plan, this recipe fits in as an "S."